linkeddatacenter/kees/README.md

 For practical purposes, a knowledge base is a specialization of a [SPARQL service](https://www.w3.org/TR/sparql11-service-description/#sd-Service) and contains a default dataset composed by all RDF triples contained in a set of disjoined **Named Graphs**.

-The **Language Profile** (or **Application profile**) is the vocabulary that describes the knowledge that is recognized by a specific software application.
+The **Language Profile** (or **Application profile**) is the portion of the  vocabulary that describes the knowledge that is recognized by a specific software application.
 The language profile is normally described in the Tbox partition of a knowledge base.
-Any application should refer to a language profile, that is an extension of the *data model* concept.

-A language profile is described by a set of formal vocabularies and some restrictions.

-The **KEES Language Profile** is a language profile to describe a knowledge base itself.
+The **KEES Language Profile** is a language profile to describe the knowledge base itself.
 It reuses terms from existing vocabularies:

 - dcat: http://www.w3.org/ns/dcat#
 - dct: http://purl.org/dc/terms/